-Current macroeconomic uncertainties, including inflationary pressures, significant volatility in global markets, and geopolitical developments and the impacts of the COVID-19 pandemic have impacted and may continue to impact business spending and the overall economy, and in turn our business.
+Current macroeconomic uncertainties, including inflationary pressures, significant volatility in global markets, and geopolitical developments have impacted and may continue to impact business spending and the overall economy, and in turn our business.
 These macroeconomic events could adversely affect demand for our products and services.
-Additionally, foreign currency exchange rate fluctuations negatively impacted our revenue growth in 2022.
-During the third quarter of 2023, while the Euro historically and British Pound remained relatively stable against the U.S. dollar, volatility in the foreign currency market may still exists. exist.
-Compared to prior year, the first quarter of 2023, the United States Dollar weakened against the Euro and British Pound which contributed to positive impacts in our results of operations. operations during the current quarter.
-For the quarters ended September 30, 2023 March 31, 2024, June 30, 2023 December 31, 2023 and September 30, 2022 March 31, 2023, we had approximately 27% 28%, 27% and 26%, respectively, of revenue exposure related to the Euro and British Pound.
-If adverse conditions persist, arise, they could have a material adverse impact on our results and our ability to accurately predict our future results and earnings.
+For example, during the quarter ended June 30, 2024, our net dollar retention rate was adversely impacted by lower expansion within existing customers driven by macroeconomic pressures and we expect these pressures to persist for the foreseeable future.
+Additionally, foreign currency exchange rate fluctuations negatively impacted our revenue growth historically and volatility in the foreign currency market may still exist.
+Compared to the first quarter of 2023, the United States Dollar weakened against the Euro and British Pound which contributed to positive impacts in our results of operations during the current quarter.
+For the quarters ended March 31, 2024 June 30, 2024, December 31, 2023 March 31, 2024 and March 31, 2023 June 30, 2023, we had approximately 28% 27%, 27% 28% and 26% 27%, respectively, of revenue exposure related to the Euro and British Pound.
+If adverse conditions arise, they could have a material adverse impact on our results and our ability to accurately predict our future results and earnings.

-Given our subscription-based business model, the effects of the macroeconomic conditions may not be fully reflected in our revenue until future periods.
+Given our subscription-based business model is primarily subscription-based, the effects of the macroeconomic conditions may not be fully reflected in our revenue until future periods.
 The ultimate impact on our business and operations remains highly uncertain, and it is not possible for us to predict the duration and extent to which this will affect our business, productivity of our employees, future results of operations, and financial condition.
-See the section titled "Risk